opieters/limecv/README.md

 # limecv

-`limecv` is a documentclass to typeset curriculum vitæ.
+`limecv` is a document class to typeset curriculum vitæ in LaTeX.

+Currenlty, only XeLaTeX is supported.
+Support for LuaLaTeX and LaTeX is coming soon.

 ## Licence